JENkt4k/sc-what-event-when/README.md

 5) the last element to have focus was the element with the callback that creates the alert and the whole thing starts over, back to step #1

 Not thinking, I instructed a student to write this code and it took a minute to figure out what had happened.
-The lesson being, sometimes it's not a good idea to blindly swap console.log with alert. :)
+The lesson being, sometimes it's not a good idea to blindly swap *"console.log(...)"* with *"alert(...)"*. :)